Visiting Speke Hall: what you need to know

 Garden and grounds: 10.30am – 5pm

 Coastal Reserve path: 10.30am-5pm.
-Please note the gate closes at 5pm, and so you won't be able to access the property or car park after this time.
+Please note the gate onto the Coastal Reserve is locked at 5pm, so please ensure you return before this time as you won't be able to re-enter the property or access the car park.

 Play areas, Giant Childe of Hale trail and hedge maze: 10.30am – 5pm

-Home Farm restaurant: 10.30am – 4.30pm.
+Home Farm restaurant: 10.30am – 4.30pm (last orders at 4.15pm).
 Outdoor seating and limited indoor seating is available.
 Find out more about eating at Speke Hall here.

 Toilets: 10.30am – 5pm.
 Located at Home Farm and the Dairy Courtyard next to the house.
 Accessible toilets and baby changing available.

-Second-hand bookshop: Our bookshop is run by volunteers, so opening times and days can vary, though it tends to be open every day in the early afternoon.
-If you'd like to visit the second-hand bookshop in particular, please call us the day before or on the day of your visit and we can confirm with you.
+Second-hand bookshop: Our bookshop is run by volunteers, so opening times and days can vary, though it is usually open every day in the early afternoon.
+If you'd like to visit the second-hand bookshop specially, please call us the day before or on the day of your visit and we can confirm with you.

 Dogs on short leads are very welcome.
 They are allowed in most of the gardens and grounds, except for the play areas and Childe of Hale trail.
 Assistance dogs are permitted in all areas of the property, including the house.